mgeorgoulopoulos/osort/README.md

 I'm putting this on Github in the hopes that someone can use it and have fun with it.

 If nothing else, you could check out my list of obscure anime in TestList.txt.
 They are awesome!

+Also, feel free to browse the [Hall of Fame](https://github.com/mgeorgoulopoulos/osort/wiki/Hall-of-Fame) where I'll be putting results of stuff that other people sort.